-Two experiments examined a transfer of positive and negative affect from operant contingencies to novel stimuli (fictitious social groups) involved in stimulus-response mappings.
-Social groups assigned to actions that generated a pleasant outcome in a previous conditioning phase were liked more than stimuli assigned to actions that generated an unpleasant outcome in the previous phase.
-Importantly, responses did not generate affective outcomes during the S-R transfer task (corresponding formally to an extinction phase), which rules out an explanation of the transfer effect based on stimulus-stimulus learning.
+S-R transfer task (corresponding formally to an extinction phase), which rules out an explanation of the transfer effect based on stimulus-stimulus learning.
 The only element that was shared by both tasks was the action set, suggesting that the evaluative meaning was transported by this element in the operant contingencies to the neutral stimuli in the S-R task.
-This conclusion is in line with an intersecting regularities framework that expects an evaluative change when one regularity (here: the S-R mapping) intersects with a shared element (here: the action set) of another regularity that involves an evaluative element (here: the operant contingencies with affective outcomes).
+This conclusion is in line with an intersecting regularities framework that expects an evaluative change when one regularity (here, the S-R mapping) intersects with a shared element (here, the action set) of another regularity that involves an evaluative element (here, the operant contingencies with affective outcomes).
 Importantly, our research extends the intersecting regularities account by showing that intersecting regularities allow for changes in liking even when different types of regularities are involved.
-Specifically, intersections of responsestimulus with stimulus-response relations allow for a transfer of valence, suggesting that information about the presence of a relation between actions and evaluative stimuli, and not about the specific instrumental causality relation, is central to evaluative transfer.
+Specifically, intersections of responsestimulus with S-R relations allow for a transfer of valence, suggesting that information about the presence of a relation between actions and evaluative stimuli, and not about the specific instrumental causality relation, is central to evaluative transfer.
 Mental process explanations of evaluative learning in general, and operant EC effects in particular, must take this into account.

-While the intersecting regularities framework is useful for a functional analysis of operant EC effects, it does not provide an explanation at a mental level.
+Although the intersecting regularities framework is useful for a functional analysis of operant EC effects, it does not provide an explanation at a mental level.
 One very simple mental process account of operant EC effects is demand compliance.
 Demand characteristics of the experimental procedure might have led participants to infer that the experimenter wanted them to prefer the group assigned to the pleasant response key and they complied with this demand.
-While this explanation cannot be completely ruled out, we view it as not very plausible.
+Although this explanation cannot be completely ruled out, we view it as not very plausible.
 First, task instructions for the operant conditioning phase explicitly highlighted that the images produced by keypresses were irrelevant for the task at hand and should be ignored.
-Hence, a 'good' participant would not have used the operant contingencies in order to please the experimental questionnaire, and their removal had no effect on the results.
+Hence, a "good" participant would not have used the operant contingencies in order to please the experimenter.
+Second, only a few participants indicated demand compliance in the postexperimental questionnaire, and their removal had no effect on the results.
 Therefore, demand characteristics of the experimental procedures, if they existed at all, were presumably not a big issue in the present research.

-A more plausible explanation might involve (automated) inferences based on a set of propositions (Mitchell, De Houwer, & Lovibond, 2009; Van Dessel, Hughes, & De Houwer, 2018).
-For instance, participants could have formed a set of propositions like this: "When I pressed the left key, I saw pleasant images appear on the screen.
+A more plausible explanation might involve (automated) inferences based on a set of propositions (Mitchell, De Houwer, & Lovibond, 2009; Van Dessel et al., 2018).
+For instance, participants could have formed a set of propositions as follows: "When I pressed the left key, I saw pleasant images appear on the screen.
 Now I press the left key when I see Niffites.
 Hence, Niffites might be more pleasant than Luupites."
-While this type of inference is logically incorrect, it may still have exerted an effect on evaluative group ratings in the absence of more reliable and diagnostic information about the groups (Schwarz, 1996).
+Although this type of inference is logically incorrect, it may still have exerted an effect on evaluative group ratings in the absence of more reliable and diagnostic information about the groups (Schwarz, 1996).